manvari/xchat-deadbeef/README.md

 # XChat-DeaDBeeF
-XChat-DeaDBeeF is a Python plugin for XChat that integrates the well-known DeaDBeeF music player into XChat.
+XChat-DeaDBeeF is a Python plugin for XChat and HexChat.
+It implements commands to control the DeaDBeeF music player, directly from the text box.
 It was initially developed in late 2011 and came back to life in May 2013.

 ###  How does it work?

-XChat-DeaDBeeF adds a few commands that can be typed into the XChat text box at any moment.
+XChat-DeaDBeeF implements a few commands that can be typed into the text box at any moment.

 Commands: